(Published June 2013, last updated May 2025)

 Map of the Chemin de Saint-Jacques from Aumont-Aubrac to Figeac

-Accommodation along the Chemin de Saint-Jacques from Aumont-Aubrac to Figeac
+Accommodation from Aumont-Aubrac to Figeac

 Distances are given from the starting point of Le Puy-en-Velay.